Does Creatine Affect HRV? Recovery Scores and What to Check

 - Control other variables: Avoid starting other new supplements, dramatically changing your diet, or altering your training program during the test period

-- Give it 4 to 6 weeks: The loading phase creates acute changes that settle.
-You need several weeks of maintenance data to see the true steady-state effect
+- Give it 4 to 6 weeks: You need several weeks of maintenance data to see whether your baseline changed

 - Compare weekly averages: Daily HRV fluctuates too much for meaningful comparisons.
 Use 7-day rolling averages to spot real trends